bazzuka/terraform-acm-multi/README.md

 # AWS Certificate Manager (ACM) Terraform module for multiple domains

 Terraform module which creates ACM certificates and validates them using Route53 DNS (recommended) or e-mail.
-This module can create wildcard certificates for multiple domains in different hosted zones.
+This module can create wildcard certificates for multiple domains in different hosted zones, forked from the public Amazon ACM module.

 ## Terraform versions